The Novi SSO feature of the Novi AMS platform can allow you to leverage the Novi AMS user database for authentication to your application.

 aud - The audience of the JWT.
 For OpenID Connect this will be the client id, while for the JWT based this will be your redirect URL.

 Once you've received and decoded the token, you can then use the above claims to identify the Novi user within your own system.
 If you have Novi AMS API access, you can also use the "sub" value above to query the full member details of a given user from the API.
+Please review the Getting Started Developing with the Novi API guide for more information.

 If you are collaborating with the Novi AMS team on implementing a Novi SSO use case for one of our clients, your best bet may be to work in the staging environment we already have for that client.
 This will give you access to a copy of their data and user set (usually several months old).
 That tenant may not be connected to a QuickBooks sandbox environment - but a connection should not be required for testing of Novi SSO.